Dominicdaniel86/GitLab-to-GitHub-Issues-Exporter/src/tests/deploy_test_repo/README.md

 # Deploy Test Repository

-This directory contains files, that aim to create a GitLab and GitHub test repository.
+This directory contains files, that aim to create issues in a GitLab and GitHub test repository.
+This allows to use those two repos to test the main application.

 ## Repositories Layout